AdaCore/training_material/courses/fundamentals_of_ada/090_overloading.rst

 * Historically, only done as part of the language **implementation**

    - Eg. on operators
-   - Float vs integer vs pointers arithmetic
+   - Float vs Integer vs pointers arithmetic

 * Several languages allow **user-defined** overloading